alphagov/forms-runner/README.md

 # GOV.UK Forms Runner [![Ruby on Rails CI](https://github.com/alphagov/forms-runner/actions/workflows/rubyonrails.yml/badge.svg)](https://github.com/alphagov/forms-runner/actions/workflows/rubyonrails.yml) [![Deploy to GOV.UK PaaS](https://github.com/alphagov/forms-runner/actions/workflows/deploy.yml/badge.svg)](https://github.com/alphagov/forms-runner/actions/workflows/deploy.yml)

 GOV.UK Forms is a service for creating forms.
 GOV.UK Forms Runner is a an application which displays those forms to end users so that they can be filled in.
-It's a Ruby on Rails application built on a PostgreSQL database.
+It's a Ruby on Rails application without a database.
+It uses redis for state.

 ## Before you start